trustbit/Contexture/README.md

 # Bounded Context Canvas Wizard

-The Bounded-Context-Canvas (BMC) was introduced by [Nick Tune](https://medium.com/nick-tune-tech-strategy-blog/bounded-context-canvas-v2-simplifications-and-additions-229ed35f825f) as a tool to document and visualize contexts and their connections in a system.
+The Bounded-Context-Canvas (BCC) was introduced by [Nick Tune](https://medium.com/nick-tune-tech-strategy-blog/bounded-context-canvas-v2-simplifications-and-additions-229ed35f825f) as a tool to document and visualize contexts and their connections in a system.
 The canvas can be used to document business aspects, the most important behaviors and the interactions of a bounded context with other parts of the system.
 Reading and understanding an existing canvas is simple, even for people who are not familiar with concepts from Domain Driven Design.
-In order to create a new BMC, you need to understand a lot of concepts from DDD and filling in all the fields is not a simple task.
+In order to create a new BCC, you need to understand a lot of concepts from DDD and filling in all the fields is not a simple task.

 ## Building an application

-Typically a BMC is created with the help of Post-ITs on physical paper, while digital versions are usually just a mirror of the physical representation, e.g. with the help of Miro.
+Typically a BCC is created with the help of Post-ITs on physical paper, while digital versions are usually just a mirror of the physical representation, e.g. with the help of Miro.
 Meaning that the captured information is represented as free text on virtual Post-ITs and is not stored in a structured way.
 This prohibits further data processing and visualization of the information.

 Therefor we propose to design a small application which:

-- stores information about a BMC in a structured way instead of just using free text on (virtual) Post-ITs,
+- stores information about a BCC in a structured way instead of just using free text on (virtual) Post-ITs,
 - allows explicit connections between different bounded contexts,
 - supports updating and versioning of the information over time,
 - allows to export and visualize the information from the application,
-- and helps people to input data for a BMC easier
+- and helps people to input data for a BCC easier

+While capturing the data manually via a form is great for learning, understanding and building up initial representations of BCC.
+The manual work can only be seen as a short to mid term goal, in the long run the data for the BCC should be gathered automatically from applications and should then be presented to the user.
+E.g. the data can be read from the source code during the build process:

+- capturing domain terminology by looking at frequently used words,
+- reading business rules & policies from e.g. attributed types,
+- discovering dependencies to other systems via e.g. OpenAPI documents or
+- describing model traits or classifications via attributes

+Additional ideas on how to gather or present information can be read in [Cyrille Martraire book on Living Documentation](https://leanpub.com/livingdocumentation).

 ### Features for a Prototype

-MVP: "Mimicking the BMC with HTML forms"
+MVP: "Mimicking the BCC with HTML forms"

-- Have a form mirroring the BMC with free text fields
+- Have a form mirroring the BCC with free text fields
 - Creating a new bounded context by submitting a new form
-- Loading existing BMC into a form and updating them by (re)submitting it
+- Loading existing BCC into a form and updating them by (re)submitting it

 Version 1: "Improving data quality"

 - Use dropdowns + (conditional) free text where appropriate (strategic classification, model traits, relationships)
 - Improve definition of ubiquitous language terms (allow Key-Value pairs)
-- Provide Auto-complete boxes (free text search) for dependencies (search in already existing BMC names)
+- Provide Auto-complete boxes (free text search) for dependencies (search in already existing BCC names)
 - Provide Auto-complete boxes (free text search) for consumed message contracts (search in produces message contracts)

 Note: can be run without any external dependencies